-Give your students time to work on the story.
-Give help as needed.
+Give your students time to work on their stories.
+Help them as needed.
 Be encouraging-this may be the first story they have written in a long time.

-Have your students review the memory challenge.
+Have the students review the memory challenge.

-Collect the story.
-If you like, have your students share the story with siblings or with the whole family.
+Collect the stories.
+If you like, ask the students to share their stories in class.

-1. Spend some time discussing this question.

-2. Have your students tell the story of the boy Jesus teaching in the temple.
+- 1. Spend some time eliciting and comparing your students' answers. - 2.
+Have the students tell the story of the boy Jesus teaching in the temple.
 If they cannot remember it, read it from Luke 2.